marianoiglesiasmarchese/flyway/README.md

 * **Validate**: Validates current database schema against available migrations.
 * **Repair**: Repairs metadata table.
 * **Clean**: Drops all objects in a configured schema.
 All database objects are dropped.
 Of course, you should never use clean on any production database.
-* **Undo**: Undoes the most recently applied versioned migration.
+* **Undo[NOT SUPPORTED FOR COMMUNITY VERSION]**: Undoes the most recently applied versioned migration.
 If `target` is specified, Flyway will attempt to undo versioned migrations in the order they were applied until it hits one with a version below the target.
 If `group` is active, Flyway will attempt to undo all these migrations within a single transaction.

 ## Using it